NaohiroIIDA/wifi_fixer/readme.md

 ![wifi_fixer](image/wifi_fixer3.jpg) ![wifi_fixer](image/wifi_fixer4.jpg)

 ## How does it work?
 Wifi_fixer acts as an independent wifi access point.
-When you connect to this access point with your smartphone Display the menu using the built-in web server.
+When you connect to this access point with your smartphoneDisplay the menu using the built-in web server.
 Enter the SSID / PASS of the external access point through this menu.
 ![wifi_fixer5](image/wifi_fixer5.jpg)
 ![wifi_fixer6](image/wifi_fixer6.jpg)